NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ###### GitHub Actions

-To execute the pre-commit hooks defined in your `.pre-commit-config.yml` as part of a GitHub Actions workflow, you will create a workflow file in your repository that triggers on push events.
+To execute the pre-commit hooks defined in your `.pre-commit-config.yml` as part of a GitHub Actions workflow, you will create a workflow file in your repository that triggers push events.
 Here’s how to set it up:

 1. **Create a Workflow File:** Navigate to the `.github/workflows` directory in your repository.
 If it doesn't exist, create it.